Visit our schedule page for classes on our current schedule.

 This is a well-balanced class with sun salutations, standing poses and time on the floor.
 There is often a teaching at the start, and time for meditation.
 Expect smooth and spicy sequencing to generate all the heat you need to transform and grow in your practice, grounding asanas, rad tunes, and some time for meditation and relaxation.
 These classes are taught by our most experienced, seasoned teachers, each of whom are masters at taking students on a journey meant to cultivate strength, flexibility, and balance, as well as hone in on the subtler aspects of yoga.
 Everyone is welcome, modifications and a range of options for different bodies and experience levels.

 All levels.
 This comprehensive asana practice has all you need, in a condensed 60-minute format.
-Expect a thorough and well-edited sequence including sun salutations, standing and seated poses, back-bending, inversion, and meditation.
-Each teacher offers a unique perfect hour with all the trimmings!
+In this version of Jivamukti’s Spiritual Warrior Sequence, expect Hollie Sue to give you a thorough and consistent sequence, including sun salutations, standing and seated poses, back-bending, inversion, and meditation.
 Tune up, tune in, get it all in, and get on with your day!

 A sequence of yoga poses that smoothly transition from one to the next with the use of steady, fluid breathing.
 The class can be as gentle or advanced as the practitioner chooses, as modifications will be offered throughout.
 Appropriate for beginners or regular practitioners looking for a mindful practice.